 - Find colostrum that comes from pasture-raised, rBGH-free cows. rBGH is a genetically engineered growth hormone.
 Dairies use it to boost milk production.
 Any genetically engineered product carries potential health risks, maybe even cancer.
 It’s banned in many countries, including Canada, the EU, Japan, Australia, and New Zealand.

-- Make sure the source of colostrum doesn’t use antibiotics in cows’ feed.
+- Make sure the dairy source doesn’t use antibiotics in the cows’ feed.
 Dairies often use antibiotics to prevent mastitis and other diseases.

 - Ask your provider for an independent Certificate of Analysis.
 Make sure the product doesn’t have harmful bacteria.
 Watch for heavy metals or other contaminants too.

-- There are ethical considerations too.
+- Be aware of ethical concerns too.
 Calves need colostrum from their mothers, especially in the first 48 hours.
 Ask your supplier when they harvest colostrum.
 Look for products where the calves get the colostrum they need in their first hours.
-Sometimes veal farms remove calves from their mothers at a young age … avoid colostrum from those farms.

 How Much Colostrum To Give Your Dog

-Colostrum is best fed on an empty stomach … but you can feed it with a small amount of yogurt or broth.
-Gloria Dodd DVM recommends giving it for one month, then as needed.
+As mentioned earlier, colostrum is best fed on an empty stomach … but you can stir it into a small amount of yogurt or broth.
+The late Gloria Dodd DVM recommended giving it for one month, then as needed.

-- If you’re giving a powder: give 1/8 teaspoon per 25 lbs of body weight, twice daily.
+- If you’re giving a powder: give 1/16 teaspoon per 25 lbs of body weight, once or twice daily.

-- If your colostrum comes in capsules: give small dogs 1 cap twice a day, medium to large dogs can have 2 caps twice daily.
+- If your colostrum comes in capsules: give small dogs 1 cap daily, medium to large dogs can have 2 caps daily.